hailo-ai/hailo_model_zoo/docs/DATA.rst

 ------------

-To evaluate/optimize/compile the video classification models of the Hailo Model Zoo you should generate the KINETICS400 TFRecord files.
+To evaluate/optimize/compile the video classification models of the Hailo Model Zoo, generate the KINETICS400 TFRecord files.

 Manual Download
 ^^^^^^^^^^^^^^^^^^^^^^^^^^